mendix/docs/content/best-practices/architecture/integration/integration-solutions.md

 ## 1 Integration Solutions

-In this sections a number of integration solutions are shown, organized in folders of solution category.
-Reading the matrial will give ideas on where Mendix apps can play a useful role and how the integration with other areas can be best handled.
+This section of the *Expert Best Practices* presents various integration solutions.
+Reading the material on [Service Integration](service-integration), [UI Integration](ui-integration), and other methods will give you ideas for where Mendix applications can play a useful role in your integration solutions.

-Getting integration right will not only reduce the cost of implementation and maintenance, it will also raise the confidence that the business has in the solution.
-A simple and robust solution will give less errors in production, and better managed errors, and a solution that is easier to understand, change and extend.
+Getting your integration right will not only reduce the cost of implementation and maintenance, it will also raise the confidence that the business has in the solution.
+A simple and robust solution will lead to fewer errors in production, better ways to manage the errors do occur, and a solution that is easier to understand, change, and extend.

 ## 2 Considering Solution Options